Green Smoothie Gourmet

 • Sit jar of coconut oil in a pot of boiling water to melt enough to use.

-• Pour the mixture on to the popped quinoa in the mixing bowl.
-Quickly but gentle fold the popped quinoa and the syrup/butter mixture together.
+• Pour the mixture on to the puffed quinoa in the mixing bowl.
+Quickly but gently fold the puffed quinoa and the syrup/butter mixture together.

-• Then pour the combined mixture into the pan, and press down and flatten the mixture using the bottom of a metal measuring cup or other flat utensil.
+• Fold the mixture into the pan and press down and flatten the mixture using the bottom of a metal measuring cup or other flat utensil.
+Set aside to make the chocolate top.

 Make the Chocolate Top

-• Place the chocolate and coconut oil in a 2-cup pyrex measuring cup.
+• Place the chocolate and coconut oil in a heat safe bowl.

-• Microwave for 60 seconds, remove and stir the chips until all are melted.
+• Microwave for 60 seconds, remove and stir the mixture is creamy.

-• Refrigerate the pan for one hour and then slice into squares.
+• Freeze the pan for at least ten minutes or longer, and then slice into squares.

 Notes